arokettu/php-uuid/docs/uuid.rst

 ``Arokettu\Uuid\GenericUuid``

-Any UUID that is not Nil, Max or RFC 4122 and is not marked as ULID will be parsed to this class.
+Any UUID that is not Nil, Max or Variant10xx and is not marked as ULID will be parsed to this class.

 The class can also be initialized directly with any 32 hexadecimal digits.
 (Obviously, the class will not be cast to a version class in case the data happen to be a valid version or special UUID)